Christine Love (writer): Biography and career

 Christine Love was born on 10 December 1989.
 She began creating visual novels while in school at Trent University.
 By January 2010, she had made a few small video games; written a novel and a few short stories, which she largely unsuccessfully tried to sell; and had made a visual novel each March for three consecutive years for NaNoRenO (National Ren'ai Game Writing Month), a month-long contest in the vein of National Novel Writing Month (NaNoWriMo) where developers attempt to create a visual novel in one month.
 In February 2010, she started a fourth visual novel, which resulted in Digital: A Love Story, her first game to receive widespread attention and acclaim.
-Set "five minutes into the future of 1988", Digital tells the story of the silent protagonist's online relationship with a girl named *Emilia, and a mystery surrounding the "murders" of several AI programs.
-The game is presented entirely through the interface of a 1980s computer with online bulletin board system posts and messages from other characters; the protagonist's own messages are implied but never shown.
 Love expected the game to reach as many people as her prior work, "a dozen or so people"; instead, the free game was noticed by video game publications and websites such as PC Gamer and Gamasutra and received much more attention, becoming what Love believes was "a defining point in [her] writing career".
-Widely praised by critics, Digital earned an honourable mention in Gamasutra's "Best Indie Games of 2010" list.
-Love felt that Digitals success turned her from a writer into an indie game developer.
+Digital earned an honourable mention in Gamasutra's "Best Indie Games of 2010" list.

 After Digital, Love worked on her first commercial game project, Love and Order, a dating simulation by video game designer Riva Celso.
 She did writing and design work for the game, set in the Crown attorney's office in Montreal, which was released in February 2011.
-Love describes the game as "not really my best work", as dating simulations are not her strong point.
-Nevertheless, proceeds from the game were enough to support her financially for a while, and showed Love that creating games and visual novels could be a full-time profession.
+Love describes the game as "not really my best work" and led Love to believe that creating games and visual novels could be a full-time profession.
 In 2011, she spent the month of March working on another visual novel, don't take it personally, babe, it just ain't your story, which was released as a free download on 4 April 2011.
-A spiritual sequel to Digital, the game follows John Rook, a private school literary teacher in 2027, over the course of a semester.
-He can see students' private messages at any time via the school's social network.
-Don't take it personally deals with themes of internet privacy and relationships in the future.
-The game was again widely praised by critics, with The Daily Telegraph awarding the game for "Best Script" in its video game awards of 2011.
+The Daily Telegraph awarded the game "Best Script" in its video game awards of 2011.